Substance Use Awareness

 Substance use happens in a college community but there are proactive choices students can make to ensure their own personal safety.

 Substance use can impact academic performance and result in legal repercussions.
-UND provides on-campus resources to both educate students on substances and offer support to those struggling with a substance use disorder.
+UND provides on-campus resources to both educate students on substances and offer support to those struggling with a substance use.
 The ASAP Campaign is dedicated to promoting healthy behaviors regarding substance use & providing education on the risks involved with substance use.

 Substance Use at UND